pauleveritt/pauleveritt.github.io/src/articles/pylyglot/index.rst

 comment on the articles using Disqus and file bug reportes in the `issue tracker
 <https://github.com/pauleveritt/pauleveritt.github.io/issues>`_.

-After each technology is introduced, we also show building a TodoMVC application from scratch.
+After each technology is introduced, we also show building a TodoMVC application from scratch, in the second section below.

 Contents
 ========